yanchenko-igor/dhh-system-engineering/README.md

 - [Helm templating](kubernetes/examples/helm): A simple example using Helm to template Kubernetes resources.

 - [Ingress Controller](kubernetes/examples/ingress): Using an Ingress controller and resource to split traffic across multiple applications.

+- [ExternalDNS](kubernetes/examples/external-dns): A tool that automatically creates DNS records for Kubernetes resources.

 - [Kubernetes Best Practices](https://speakerdeck.com/thesandlord/kubernetes-best-practices): A great presentation from a Google engineer.